johnchinjew/cl.js/README.md

 ```
 - Or, manually paste this snippet at the top of your JavaScript file(s).
 ```
-var cl=function(x){console.log(x)} // you can actually rename 'cl' to anything you want to use instead of 'console.log'
+var cl=function(){console.log(...arguments)} // you can actually rename 'cl' to anything you want to use instead of 'console.log'

+// the rest of your js
 ```
 - Finally, use the new logging syntax; like so! `cl(x);`